newdigate/teensy-x86-stubs/README.md

 # teensy x86 stubs
-stub classes to allow basic teensy code and libraries to be compiled and debugged on your x86/x64 architecture
+cmake package with stub classes to allow basic teensy code and libraries to be compiled and debugged on your x86/x64 architecture

-### Don't Run Unit Tests on the Arduino Device or Emulator
+##### Don't Run Unit Tests on the Arduino Device or Emulator
 * https://stackoverflow.com/a/11437456
 * includes code from https://github.com/IronSavior/dsm2_tx